daimo-eth/daimo/packages/contract/README.md

 forge coverage --report lcov
 ```

 You can see line-by-line coverage in VSCode using the recommended extension.
+Run
+`Cmd+Shift+P` > `Coverage Gutters: Display Coverage`.